man455/wordpress-job-manager/readme.txt

 * ADDED: Print icon to Application Details page
 * ADDED: Option in Application Details to email application a different person
 * ADDED: HTML Code field to Application Form Settings
+* ADDED: A bunch of CSS classes to the front end elements
 * CHANGED: User permissions: 'publish_posts' capability (author) is required for posting jobs, 'read_private_pages' capability (editor) is required for viewing applications
 * CHANGED: Removed main URL editing from settings
 * CHANGED: Settings page layout, for readability